-Use a machine that cuts a cylindrical core sample without disturbing the density of the sample.
 Complete coring on or before the working day following the placement of the lift.
+Use a machine that cuts a cylindrical core sample.
 Obtain a core with a smooth outer surface, no distortion of the cylindrical shape, and no displacement of the aggregate particles.
-Obtain a core that is 4 to 6 inches in diameter and the full depth of the in-place asphalt.
+Obtain a core that is 4 to 6 inches in diameter.